Select the appropriate agent for your device

 We also have YOCTO packages available.

-Currently we have build special packages for the following platforms and devices:
+Currently we have build special packages for the following platforms and devices but we have customers using all different kind of devices with the standard packages:

 |odroid C2||Debian based||arm64|